iahmad1337/cpputils/README.md

 ## Short-term plan
 - Reflection for up to 10 fields: ToString specialization, structured bindings, hash, order.
 And...
-- determine, whether it's possible to make a macro like `NAMED_TUPLE(f1, f2, ...)`.
 - ToString specialization for vectors, hashmaps and other stl containers.
   Probably make it more generic?
-- Self-made range-adapters that mutate or don't mutate the stored range and can have chained method calls!
-This way we won't have to worry about any lifetimes.
+- Self-made range-adapters that don't mutate the stored range and can have chained method calls!
-  Reference methods: sort, unique, join, sum, minmax, count, groupby, frequencies, are_distinct, nth, sliding_window,  and other popular algorithms.
+  Reference methods: iota (with custom step), sort, unique, join, sum, minmax, count, groupby, frequencies, are_distinct, nth, sliding_window,  and other popular algorithms.
   Take inspiration from Java Stream API, python itertools, toolz, topk, etc.
-  Probably make this thing heap-allocated
 - Write down thiw tip in my cheatsheets: https://stackoverflow.com/a/599416/17549962 (`:%norm A \` and `:%norm I- `)
+- More reflection for aggregates?